piang077/Microsoft-Sentinel-SOC-Home-Lab/README.md

 # Microsoft Sentinel Home Lab – SOC & Threat Detection

 ## Project Overview
 This project demonstrates a hands-on cybersecurity lab using **Microsoft Sentinel** to simulate a Security Operations Center (SOC) environment.
-The lab focuses on **threat detection, alerting, incident investigation, and automated response** in a cloud-based SIEM environment.
+The lab focuses on **threat detection, alerting, incident investigation, user and entity behavior analysis, and automated response** in a cloud-based SIEM environment.

 The objective of this lab is to showcase practical skills in **security monitoring, alert triage, and incident response**, reflecting real-world cybersecurity workflows.